hashicorp/terraform/website/README.md

 ### Deployment

-Currently, HashiCorp uses a CircleCI job to deploy the [terraform.io](terraform.io) site.
-This job can be run manually by many people within HashiCorp, and also runs automatically whenever a user in the HashiCorp GitHub org merges changes to master in the `terraform-website` repository.
+Our website is redeployed automatically when a user in the HashiCorp GitHub organization merges changes in the `terraform-website` repository.

 New commits in this repository don't automatically deploy the [terraform.io](https://www.terraform.io/docs/index.html) site, but an unrelated site deploy will usually happen within a day.
-If you can't wait that long, you can do a manual CircleCI build or ask someone in the #proj-terraform-docs channel to do so:
+If you can't wait that long, you can ask someone in the #proj-terraform-docs channel to do so.

-- Log in to circleci.com, and make sure you're viewing the HashiCorp organization.
-- Go to the terraform-website project's list of workflows.
-- Find the most recent "website-deploy" workflow, and click the "Rerun workflow from start" button (which looks like a refresh button with a numeral "1" inside).